monome/docs/norns/engine-study-2.md

 )
 ```

 If everything was successful, there should be a *lot* of control over each voice.
-Every parameter change can be proliferated to all voices using `\all`, or each voice can have its own settings using `\x` notation.
+Every parameter change can be proliferated to all voices using `'all'`, or each voice can have its own settings using `\x` notation.
 This class definition feels pretty complete, so let's move onto our CroneEngine file!

 ### CroneEngine file